 Need help finding the right funding source for your community's resilience or coastal protection project or program?

 Here, you will find a table of various funding sources available through the Florida Department of Environmental Protection's Office of Resilience and Coastal Protection.
 Depending on the program, grant opportunities are available for local governments, state agencies and other entities eligible to help plan, design, manage or construct projects such as vulnerability assessments, adaptation plans, beach and inlet management, public access needs, and marina waste pump handling.
-Contact our office for additional information, or if you have any questions.

 Through the Coastal Partnership Initiative (CPI), the Florida Coastal Management Program makes National Oceanic and Atmospheric Administration (NOAA) funds available on a competitive basis to Florida's 35 coastal counties and all municipalities within their boundaries that are required to include a coastal element in their comprehensive plan.
 Florida's public colleges and universities, regional planning councils, national estuary programs and nonprofit groups also may apply for CPI funds, if an eligible local government agrees to participate as a partner.
-CPI grants provide support for innovative, local, coastal management projects in four program areas: Resilient Communities; Public Access; Working Waterfronts; and Coastal Stewardship.
+CPI grants provide support for innovative, local, coastal management projects in four program areas: Resilient Communities; Public Access; Working Waterfronts and Coastal Stewardship.

 Florida's 35 coastal counties and all municipalities within their boundaries that are required to include a coastal element in their local comprehensive plan.
 Florida's public colleges and universities, regional planning councils, national estuary programs and nonprofit groups also may apply if an eligible local government agrees to participate as a partner.